 Christmas in Australia definitely, in my opinion, deserves a place in the “best of” Australian Christmas songs.
 Unfortunately it’s not as widely known and performed as it should be; perhaps because the music has not been readily available.
 I am hopeful that these new arrangements for choirs and soloists may go some way towards redressing that situation.

-This arrangement is available in six versions – SATB, SSA and 2-Part for choirs; Low, medium and high voice for soloists/unison choirs.
+This arrangement is available in seven versions – SATB, SSA and 2-Part (in D major & E flat major) for choirs; Low, medium and high voice for soloists/unison choirs.